AndyTargino/wwebjs-electron/README.md

 ## Installation

-The module is now available on [npm](https://npmjs.org/package/whatsapp-web-electron.js)! `npm i whatsapp-web-electron.js`
+The module is now available on [npm](https://npmjs.org/package/wwebjs-electron)! `npm i wwebjs-electron`

 Please note that Node v12+ is required.